Feature

 • Typed entries: When a type has a workflow, creating an entry of that type creates a task in the inbox state.

-Tasks created from the create menu and tasks view open as inline cards (a popover over your current view) rather than navigating away.
+Tasks created from the create menu and the tasks view open as inline cards (a popover over your current view) rather than navigating away.

 The tasks view